blackboxdevelop/DragnDropApi/README.md

-DragnDropApi
+DragnDrop
 ============

-DragnDropApi is a application that aims to make automated systems have a nearly impossible task of trying to pretentious to be a human.
+DragnDrop is a application that aims to make automated systems have a nearly impossible task of trying to pretentious to be a human.

 > Machines can only imitate the human they can't be one.
 ---